scala/scala3/docs/_docs/reference/experimental/named-tuples.md

 ```scala
 (zip: Int, name: String, population: Int)
 ```
-The same works for enum cases expanding to case classes.
+The same works for enum cases expanding to case classes, abstract types with case classes as upper bound, alias types expanding to case classes and singleton types with case classes as underlying type.

+`From` is also defined on named tuples.
+If `NT` is a named tuple type, then `From[NT] = NT`.

 ### Restrictions